MENUMENU

 Businesses with visually appealing offerings can gain from image extensions.
 However, Google has specific criteria: your account must be open for 90 days, show policy compliance, run active campaigns (including month-long Search ads), and avoid sensitive verticals like adult content, alcohol, gambling, or healthcare.

-When creating image extensions, adhere to best practices outlined by Google.
+When creating image extensions, adhere to the best practices outlined by Google.
 Ensure images meet Google Ads’ quality standards; avoid logo/text overlays, GIFs, and low-quality images.

 In essence, aim for clear, high-quality photos rather than refined graphics or logos.